pfren1998/SELINA/README.md

 - `query_DiffGenes.tsv`: differentially expressed genes for each cell type

-if the disease mode is on and the inpu data is single-cell level expression profile, four additional files will be generated, which are:
+if the input data is one single-cell level expression matrix, four additional files will be generated, which are:

 - `query_cluster_prob.png`: box plot indicating the prediction probability distribution of cells in each cluster